bugcrowd/templates/submissions/description/cross_site_scripting_xss/cross_site_request_forgery_csrf/flash_based/template.md

 ## Steps to Reproduce

 1. Enable a HTTP interception proxy, such as Burp Suite or OWASP ZAP
-1. Use a browser to sign into the application at: {{URL}}
-1. Navigate to the following URL and submit the form: {{URL}}
-1. Use the HTTP interception proxy to intercept the request triggered by the form
-1. Observe that a request is sent using `.SWF` file:

-{{screenshot}}

-1. Create a malicious `.SWF`file
-1. Host the `.SWF` file on an attack server
-1. Create a CSRF Proof of Concept with a redirection to the hosted malicious file
-1. Modify the request with the following CSRF POC code:
+1. Modify the request with the following CSRF POC code which uses a `.SWF` file:

 ```HTML
 {{CSRF POC}}